 - Maintain a professional image when decorating your office or cubicle.

-- When socializing with your coworkers, don’t do anything you don’t want mentioned at the office later.
+- When socializing with your coworkers, don’t do anything you don’t want to be mentioned at the office later.